viga-del/Infosys_FreightQuote_AI/Milestone_3/README.md

-# 🚢 FreightQuote AI – Enterprise AI-Powered Maritime Brokerage Platform
+# FreightQuote AI – Enterprise AI-Powered Maritime Brokerage Platfor

-> **Infosys Springboard Internship Project – Milestone 3**
+**Infosys Springboard Internship Project – Milestone 3**

 ---

-# 📖 Project Overview
+## Project Overview

 FreightQuote AI is an AI-powered enterprise maritime brokerage platform developed as part of the Infosys Springboard Internship Program.
-The platform is designed to simplify and automate freight quotation generation, shipment analysis, carrier evaluation, and logistics decision-making using Artificial Intelligence, Machine Learning, and Retrieval-Augmented Generation (RAG).
+The platform simplifies and automates freight quotation generation, shipment analysis, carrier evaluation, and logistics decision-making using Artificial Intelligence, Machine Learning, and Retrieval-Augmented Generation (RAG).

 The project integrates secure authentication, intelligent freight pricing, route and weather analysis, carrier auditing, analytics, and an AI Copilot into a single unified application.

-Milestone 3 focuses on integrating the work completed in Milestone 1 and Milestone 2 while extending the application with a Retrieval-Augmented Generation (RAG) pipeline, document knowledge base, and collaborative project documentation.
+Milestone 3 focuses on integrating the work completed in Milestone 1 and Milestone 2 while extending the application with a Retrieval-Augmented Generation (RAG) pipeline, a document knowledge base, and collaborative project documentation.

 ---

-# 🎯 Project Objectives
+## Project Objectives

-The primary objectives of the project are:

 - Develop an enterprise-grade AI-powered freight quotation system.
 - Automate freight pricing using Machine Learning.